 How to Recognize Subtle Forms of Sexual Harassment at the Workplace By Dan Atkerson on May 31, 2024

-Toxic supervisor putting his hand on a direct report's hand while she is using her computer mouse
+Toxic supervisor putting his hand on a direct report

 We expect employers to protect their workers from sexual harassment at the workplace.
 There should be systems in place to report poor conduct and physical or verbal harassment of any sort.
 In my career as an employment lawyer in the Dallas-Fort Worth area, I've helped many workers hold supervisors and other higher-ups accountable for sexual harassment or allowing such mistreatment to occur.